 We would therefore advocate for bipartisan support for following international best practices for the restructuring that will become necessary in the Hunter and similar regions.
-This might include market-led initiatives and might include some government led initiatives.
+This might include market-led initiatives and some government-led initiatives.

 International experience suggests initiatives of this nature are most successful with planning and implementation over a number of years.
-For example, if the Hunter region was to become an electric car and autonomous vehicle manufacturing region it would benefit from cooperation between the University, different levels of government, and industry.
+For example, if the Hunter was to become an electric car and autonomous vehicle manufacturing region, it would benefit from cooperation between the University, different levels of government, and industry.

 There are many conversations already occurring in relation to the possible transition future for the Hunter: